Tag: Setting Boundaries

 This is the work I do with men.

-You become a man who is strong, not reactive.
+You become a man who is a responder, not a reactor.

 It’s for men who want the maximum return on their investment.